Rectangular diagrams of surfaces: distinguishing Legendrian knots: Elementary moves of mirror diagrams

 The number of tiles of~$F=\widehat\Pi$ that form a patching disc associated with the handle addition~$\widehat M\mapsto\widehat M'$ will be called \emph{the complexity} of this handle addition.
 The proof of the Lemma is by induction in this complexity.

 Suppose that the move~$M\mapsto M'$ has complexity~$1$.
 This means that there is a patching disc of the form~$\widehat r$, $r\in\Pi$.
-Clearly, $M'$ can be obtained from~$M$ by $0$, $1$, $2$, or~$3$ extension moves followed by an elementary bypass addition.
+Clearly, $M'$ can be obtained from~$M$ by zero, one, two, or~three extension moves followed by an elementary bypass addition.
 This gives the induction base.

 Suppose that the move~$M\mapsto M'$ has complexity~$k>1$.
 Let~$d\subset F$ be a patching disc associated with the move~$M\mapsto M'$ consisting of~$k$ tiles of~$F$.
 The disc~$d$ can be cut into two nontrivial parts by a simple arc~$\alpha\subset\bigcup\limits_{i=1}^k\partial\widehat r_i$ such that at least one of the endpoints of~$\alpha$ lies in~$\Gamma_{\widehat M}$.
 Denote by~$M_1$ and~$M_1'$ the mirror diagrams defined by the following conditions: \begin{enumerate} \item $\Gamma_{\widehat M_1}=\Gamma_{\widehat M}\cup\alpha$, $\Gamma_{\widehat M_1'}=\Gamma_{\widehat M'}\cup\alpha$; \item some surfaces~$F_1\in S_{\widehat M_1}$ and~$F_1'\in S_{\widehat M_1'}$ are tangent to~$d$ along~$d\cap\Gamma_{\widehat M_1}$ and~$d\cap\Gamma_{\widehat M_1'}$, respectively. \end{enumerate} There are the following two cases to consider.